 There are two important ways in which testosterone encourages muscle growth.
 The first of those ways has everything to do with neurotransmitters.
 Testosterone increases the number of neurotransmitters within your body, which encourages tissue growth.

 And the second major way is how testosterone helps in muscle building?

 Well, testosterone elevates the amount of growth hormone present within the body.
 Those elevated levels of growth hormone make building muscle via exercise easier.

 Which is why women have to work much harder and much longer in the gym to build muscle.

-Perhaps testosterone’s ability to so effectively build muscle explains why serious bodybuilders love testosterone injections.
+Testosterone for muscle gain is the reason why serious bodybuilders love testosterone injections.
 Some average Joes, too, are also reaping the benefits of such testosterone treatments these days–and not just for physical reasons.
 Higher testosterone levels can boost your mood, increase your spatial awareness, and help regulate your cholesterol.

 5. Bone Mass

 You likely know that men tend to have larger skeletons than women.
 You might not have ever, though, considered how the mass of your skeletal systems is different from that of women’s skeletal systems.

 Generally speaking, men have higher bone mass than women.
 That’s great news since this bone mass can protect your bones from fractures and other injuries.